Vittozich/react-test-app/README.md

 My test react app.
-At first I repeated code from [Video](https://www.youtube.com/watch?v=sBws8MSXN7A&t), then I just did different things like - replace classes with hooks, create my own components (not completed), experements (not completed).
+At first I repeated code from [Video](https://www.youtube.com/watch?v=sBws8MSXN7A&t), then I just did different things like - replace classes with hooks, create my own components, experiments.

 All examples in code, the sequence of actions can be tracked by commits!

 ### `DECEMBER 2019`

+### `learning difficulty level: 2 of 10`

 Down below something like "learning documentation"